 Buy To Let Updated:

-The rental sector is enjoying a boom time – 40% more people live in rented accommodation now than in 2006.
+The rental sector is enjoying a boom time.
 On the whole, tenants are responsible people, who will treat you and your property with respect.

 This sounds an obvious one, but it's so important to screen your tenants thoroughly before letting your property out.